How to vet a school, boot camp, or class, or teacher

 As fast as possible

-Either way… to figure out which schools can give you those things, you’re going to have to do some research and uncover the right questions to ask.
-This is hard – if you don’t know the subject already!!!
+To figure out which schools can give you those things, you’re going to have to do some research and uncover the right questions to ask.
+Not just a little overview, but some real detective work.
+And this is really hard if you don’t know the subject already.
 So, here’s a starter list.

 The school must absolutely: